Air F1 (defunct)

-After making electric drones for several years (including a hybrid-electric drone), Zhao started his own company in 2010 to sell drones.
+After making electric drones for several years (including a hybrid-electric drone), Deli started his own company in 2010 to sell drones.
 The company created five different drone models to manufacture and sell.
-Then around 2016, Zhao read about a hover surfboard from Canada, this information was the catalyst to for him to begin building an eVTOL hoverbike for one passenger.
+Then around 2016, Deli read about a hover surfboard from Canada, this information was the catalyst to for him to begin building an eVTOL hoverbike for one passenger.

-The Air F1 is a two passenger eVTOL hoverbike and has been designed for a maximum altitude of 328 feet (100 meters).
+The Air F1 is a two passenger eVTOL hoverbike prototype and has been designed for a maximum altitude of 100 meters (328 feet).
+The multicopter hoverbike has an open cockpit with a small windshield in the front of the aircraft.
 The two passenger eVTOL multicopter was filmed and reported on several times on news websites in May and June of 2020.
 Zhoa says the two passenger eVTOL aircraft could change police aviation and rescue operations for the better, in Dongguan, in the south of China.

 - Piloting: 2 passengers